Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Algorithmic Implementation of NS-NMF

 \subsection{Accelerated Offline Implementation}

 A number of algorithms have already been proposed to solve the original NMF problem and its variants.
-However, most of them are computationally expensive and not ideal for handling the big data scenario.
+However, most of them are computationally expensive and not ideal for handling big data scenarios.
 In this paper, we choose to utilize a distributed version of the stochastic gradient descent (SGD) algorithm ~\citep{liu:2017,gemulla:2011} which enables us to achieve an accelerated and parallel optimization scheme.
-In the traditional SGD, one updates the parameters at each round by going through a single training point at a time, whereas in the distributed version, we update the parameters by processing multiple independent blocks of training data in parallel and thereby taking the computational advantage.
-Here, independence means that parameter update of one block will not affect the parameter update of any other block, this property is also known as the interchangeable property~\citep{liu:2017,gemulla:2011}.
-To design a distributed SGD, we define a loss function as in \eqref{eq:loss}, which is just the block wise summation of the objective function defined in \eqref{eq:main}, such as
+In the traditional SGD, one updates the parameters at each round by going through a single training point at a time, whereas in the distributed version, we update the parameters by processing multiple independent blocks of training data in parallel and thereby take the computational advantage.
+Here, independence means that the parameter update of one block will not affect the parameter update of any other blocks.
+This property is also known as the interchangeable property~\citep{liu:2017,gemulla:2011}.
+To design a distributed SGD, we define a loss function as in Equation \ref{eq:loss}, which is just the blockwise summation of the objective function defined in Equation \ref{eq:main}, such as

 where $B$ represents the number of splits in each dimension and it controls the number of blocks created in $\mathbf S$ and $\mathbf A$.
 We essentially divide $\mathbf S$ and $\mathbf A$ into blocks and the position of each block is represented by the superscripts, $i,j,k$.
 Suppose that we have a $100\times100$ matrix and $B =5$.
 Then we will have 5 blocks with each containing 400 (i.e., a $20\times 20$ matrix) training points.
 To process and approximate a block $\mathbf{S}^{ij}$, we need to update parameter block $\mathbf{W}^{i}$ and $\mathbf{W}^{j}$.
 Likewise, to approximate a block of $\mathbf{A}^{ik}$, we need to update $\mathbf{W}^{i}$ and $\mathbf{H}^{k}$.
 As we have to process blocks from two separate matrices $\mathbf S$ and $\mathbf A$, with parameters to be updated connecting each other, we define the blocks to be processed from these two matrices as an instance set $\{\mathbf{S}^{ij}, \mathbf{A}^{ik}, \mathbf{A}^{jk}\}$.